18F/before-you-ship/README.md

 #### Section 508 Amendment to the Rehabilitation Act of 1973

-_Bristow and Yuda are good contacts for this and they are developing training._
+_Bristow and Yuda are good contacts for this and they are developing training._ See the [Accessibility Guide](https://pages.18f.gov/accessibility/checklist/) for a checklist.

 ##### Triggers